Table of content

 - Balanced sugar

 I'm Anthony French chef at Pastreez.
-I will detail in this post what is a macaron and what do macarons taste like.
+I will answer in this post questions that I get a lot daily: what is a macaron, and what do macarons taste like.

 Many of us have tried macarons at some point in our lives.
 When tasted in its best form, one bite will fill you with a warm and fuzzy feeling.